wilaw/carp/draft-law-moq-carp.md

 (altGroup) key with a common value.

 The MOQT Group numbers within these switching set tracks MUST be media time-aligned.
-Media time-aligned requires that the presentation time of the first media sample contained within the first MOQT Object of each MOQT Group is identical.
+Mandating the track being media time-aligned requires that the presentation time of the first media sample contained within the first MOQT Object of each MOQT Group is identical.

 ## Object Packaging